mayflower-state/legislation/docs/state/standing-rules.md

 ### RULE II — JOURNAL OF RECORD AND SENATE STAFF

 1. The Journal of Record shall contain:

-a) date and time of sessions convening and dispersing;
+    1. date and time of sessions convening and dispersing;

-b) register of present members;
+    2. register of present members;

-c) motions;
+    3. motions;

-d) orders of the presiding officer;
+    4. orders of the presiding officer;

-e) votes; and
+    5. votes; and

-f) messages between the Senate and other branches of Government.
+    6. messages between the Senate and other branches of Government.

 2. The Journal shall not contain transcripts of speeches by members and specific oration that is irrelevant to the record.

 3. The President of the Senate shall appoint, at the beginning of every Congress, a Chief Clerk and any additional clerks he deems necessary.
 The President of the Senate may remove a clerk at any time.

 4. The President of the Senate, after a resolution of the Senate, may appoint a Sergeant-at-arms.
 The Sergeant-at-arms shall be from the Mayflower State Police, with a rank of Trooper or higher.

 ---